Human-Virome/hybrid-capture-panel-hvp/README.md

 ## Overview

-This repository provides curated metadata and resources for designing **hybrid capture sequencing panels** that target viruses known to infect humans.
-Hybrid capture enrichment is a powerful technique for detecting and characterizing viral sequences in complex clinical and environmental samples.
+This repository serves as a lightweight "platoform" for HVP scientists to provide feedback on reference genome choice for designing a **hybrid capture sequencing panel**.

 ## Contents